-What is SSL certificate?
+What is an SSL certificate?

-SSL certificate is also called public key identity certificate that is generally issued by a legitimate certificate authority.
-The main object of SSL certificate is to create a secure channel between the user’s browser and the web server through which the exchange of data is taken place.
-Thus, it establishes trust among customers and assures them to carry online transactions with strong encryption support.
-CAs issue SSL certificate after checking the required information of an SSL applicant.
-Read more.
+SSL certificate is also called a public key identity certificate, generally issued by a legitimate Certificate Authority.
+The main object of the SSL certificate is to create a secure channel between the user’s browser and the web server through which the exchange of data occurs.
+SSL certificate secures sensitive information like credit card numbers, social security numbers, and login details in a secure environment.
+Thus, it establishes trust among customers and assures them to carry out online transactions with strong encryption support.
+CAs issue SSL certificates after checking the required information of an SSL applicant.

 Why do I need an SSL certificate?